tluhk/.github/profile/eng/README.md

 - **Study Format:** Cyclical studies (every other week, Thursday to Saturday)
 - **Duration of Studies:** 3 years (180 ECTS credits)
 - To complete the curriculum, students must fulfill all mandatory courses and defend a final thesis.
-- Each student is provided with an **MS Office 365 A3 license** for use during their studies.

 <details>
   <summary><b>Goals of the Program Modules</b></summary><br>